Frequently Asked Questions

 Where do I take the program?

 You may take the program in the comfort of your own home.
 The distance learning based program operates out of Winnipeg.
-The program is delivered in an on-line format.
+The program is delivered in an online format.
 Lessons are posted on the Internet on a weekly basis.
 This facilitates constant contact and feedback from your instructor and classmates.
-Periodic seminars are held in specific cities.

 Classes are typically held in city centers across Canada.
 The Canadian College of Funeral Service rents classroom space usually at a post-secondary training institution.
-Based on your province of study, in-class sessions are held in Vancouver, BC; Calgary, Edmonton, or Red Deer, AB; Winnipeg, MB: Moncton/Dieppe, NB: and St. John’s, NL.
+Based on your province of study, in-class sessions are held in Vancouver, BC; Calgary and Edmonton, AB; Regina and Saskatoon, SK; Winnipeg, MB; Moncton/Dieppe, NB; and St. John’s, NL.

 What pre-requisites must I have?